tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

 ------------------------

 Various notifications, such as completed cycle payouts, can be delivered to you via email.
-Please see docs/plugins.md for information on configuring this plugin.
+Please see the `plugins docs`_ for information on configuring this plugin.

 Fee Setup
 ------------------------